survivejs/webpack-book/manuscript/understanding_loaders/01_loader_definitions.md

 Webpack provides multiple ways to set up module loaders.
 Webpack 2 simplified the situation by introducing a field known as `use`.
 The legacy options (`loader` and `loaders`) still work, though.
 I'll discuss all the options for completeness, as you may see them in various configurations out there.

 I recommend maintaining an `include` definition per each JavaScript-related loader definition.
 This will restrict its search path, improve performance, and make your configuration easier to follow. `include` accepts either a path or an array of paths.
+Another option would be to use `exclude`.
+Often you see declarations, like `exclude: /node_modules/`, for this reason.

 It can be a good idea to prefer absolute paths here as they allow you to move configuration without breaking assumptions.
-Ideally, you must tweak only a single place during restructuring.
+The other option is to set `context` field as this gives a similar effect and affects the way entry points and loaders are resolved.
+It won't affect the output, though, and you still need to use an absolute path or `/` there.

-Packages loaded from *node_modules* will still work as the assumption is that they have been compiled in such way that they work out of the box.
+Assuming you set a `include` or `exclude` rule, packages loaded from *node_modules* will still work as the assumption is that they have been compiled in such way that they work out of the box.
 Sometimes you may come upon a badly packaged one, but often you can work around these by tweaking your loader configuration or setting up a `resolve.alias` against an asset that is included with the offending package.

+T> The *Consuming Packages* chapter discusses the aliasing idea in further detail.

 ## Anatomy of a Loader